enthusiastic-js/form-observer/docs/form-validity-observer/guides.md

 ## Enabling Accessible Error Messages during Form Submissions

-By default, the browser will not allow a form to be submitted if _any_ of its fields are invalid (assuming the fields are not `disabled`).
+By default, the browser will not allow a form to be submitted if _any_ of its fields are invalid (assuming the fields [can participate in field validation](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals/willValidate)).
 If a user attempts to submit a form with invalid fields, the browser will block the submission and display an error message instead.
 This message will briefly appear in a bubble before disappearing, and the message only appears over one field at a time; so the user experience isn't the best.

-You can override the browser's behavior by applying the [`novalidate`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#novalidate) property to the form element.
+You can override the browser's behavior by applying the [`novalidate`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#novalidate) attribute to the form element.

 ```html
 <form novalidate>